secedu/comp9447-20t3/README.md

 - Supporting documentation
 - Any other supporting material (that is required for the final product to be classified as minimum viable product (MVP))

-Due: Thursday 26th November 11:59PM, repo link and supporting documents emailed to [cs9447@cse.unsw.edu.au](cs9447@cse.unsw.edu.au)
+Due: Thursday 26th November 11:59PM, repo link and supporting material emailed to [cs9447@cse.unsw.edu.au](cs9447@cse.unsw.edu.au)

 ### Group Report
 A written business-case style report contributed to by all members of the team that documents their experience through this course and the project that they have been working on.
 This should include a evaluation of the project as a group, the challenges/breakthroughs you faced, what you liked/disliked about the whole experience, etc.